chspur/chspur.github.io/posts/2025/2025-09/_posts/2025-09-05-league-with-trungy.md

 ## league with trungy

 Sleeping late tonight because I ran a couple of games with Trungy.

+I asked the council if they wanted to do a book club together and they agree.
+We are reading *The Law and the Gospel* by John Colquhoun.
+The goal is to do a chapter every two weeks, which is quite a reasonable pace.

 <details markdown="1">
 <summary>daily reading</summary>